Pourya-swe/Omni-Food-365/README.md

-# A professional landing page for a food related start-up with help of HTML, CSS and Pure JavaScript which follows the development and design principle where modern component of an informative and descriptive website striking out.
+# A professional landing page for a food related start-up with help of HTML, CSS and Pure JavaScript which follows the development and design principle.

 ## Q1: How did I come up with this project?